actions/importer-labs/jenkins/valet-configure-lab.md

       - Click the `admin` button located within the top right menu.
       - Click on the `configure` gear located on the left hand panel.
       - Under the `API token` section, click `Add new Token`.
-      - Add a defaualt name to your token, then click `Generate`.
+      - Add a default name to your token, then click `Generate`.
       - Copy the token that was generated and record token for a later step.

       ![configure-result](https://user-images.githubusercontent.com/19557880/184041667-d06cb7f2-a885-474e-b728-7567314aeaf3.png)